ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

+# August 9, 2019

+- Hour of Python.
+- Gym!
+  - Tried a friend's workout with his brother and himself.

+# August 8, 2019

+- Gym!
+  - Legs and shoulders.

 # August 7, 2019

 - Meeting with a friend to catch up since I haven't seen her in a while.